-Tim Anderson was elected as Councillor in Houston BC in 2014 for the first time.
+Tim Anderson was re-elected as Councillor in 2018 after serving since 2014.
 Tim has lived in Houston for 40 years and wanted to continue his service to the community after having to step away from the Houston Volunteer Fire Department.

 I have a common-law wife of 14 years named Pamela and two stepchildren Tim and Shayla.
 I also have a 13 year old daughter named Emily who has cerebral palsy which is why making Houston an inclusive and accessible community is near and dear to me.
 I also have a soft spot for the environment.
 I love the outdoors with my dog, fishing, cross-country skiing, walks basically anything outside.
 I also quite enjoy being in the kitchen.